tylerlong/todo-render-efficiency/README.md

 For now all of them are from https://github.com/pmndrs.
 It's quite interesting to see a GitHub organization to release 4 state management libraries to "compete" with each other.

 In the future, I will add more state management libraries.
 PRs are very welcome!
 To state management library authors: feel free to creaet a PR to add your library.
-It doesn't need to famous to added.
+It doesn't need to be famous to be added.

 ## Common rules